decentraland/old-documentation/_posts/blockchain-interactions/2018-01-07-scene-blockchain-operations.md

 Note that all transactions triggered by a scene will require a user to approve and pay a gas fee.

+All blockchain operations also need to be carried out as [asynchronous functions]({{ site.baseurl }}{% post_url /development-guide/2018-02-25-async-functions %}), since the timing depends on external events.

 ## User identity

 #### Import the identity library